cham-s/c_practice/sastantua/README.md

 ##sastantua

-One of 42 School Entrance Exam one week challenges/projects.
+One of the 42 School Entrance Exam one week challenges/projects.

 >Préambule